 |Jun.
 Spr||BIOL130 Introduction to Neuroscience (*2)||4/5|

 |Sen. Aut||NBIO 302 Introduction to Systems and Behavioral Neurobiology (*1)||4/5|

 |Jun/Sen|| NBIO 450* Current Research Literature in Comp.
 Neuroscience

 Students should take additional mathematical/computational or neuroscience courses as needed; they will decide upon additional curriculum choices with the help of a mentoring committee.

-The application (download here) requires a current transcript, a personal statement describing your goals and why you are interested in the program (600 words or less) and a letter of support from a faculty member.
+The application (download here) requires a current transcript, a personal statement describing your goals and why you are interested in the program (600 words or less) and a letter of support from a faculty member (optional but recommended).